xando/herbert/README.md

-# An implmentation of herbert language
+# An implementation of herbert language

 A simple language which was created for the purpose of a puzzle/riddle game whit the same name.
 You can find more about Herbert [here](http://herbert.tealang.info/).